sofiyevsr/flutter_remoter/README.md

             // cacheTime defines how many ms after all listeners are gone query data should be cleared,
             // default is 5 minutes
             cacheTime: 5 * 60 * 1000,
+            // Maximum delay between retries in ms
+            maxDelay: 5 * 60 * 1000,
+            // Maximum amount of retries
+            maxRetries: 3,
+            // Flag that decides if query that has error status should be refetched on mount
+            retryOnMount: true,
             ),
       ),
       child: const MaterialApp(